|Nutritional Guidelines (per serving)|

-Chinese prawn crackers, also known as prawn chips and shrimp chips, are those tasty prawn-flavored chips (sometimes in pastel colors) that puff up when deep fried.
+Chinese prawn crackers, also known as prawn chips and shrimp chips, are those tasty prawn-flavored chips (sometimes in pastel colors) that puff up when deep-fried.

 Prawn crackers are an easy snack food to prepare for both kids and adults because you just fry the dehydrated chips purchased from an Asian store.
 Once they hit the hot oil, they puff up into a delicious treat in a matter of seconds with a texture and flavor that goes very well with beer.

-- 4 ounces prawn-flavored chips (such as Ching Kee brand)
+4 ounces prawn-flavored chips, such as Ching Kee brand

-- To find out if the oil is hot enough, either use a deep-fry thermometer to test the temperature or place a cooking chopstick or a wooden spoon upright in the middle of the wok.
-If bubbles start forming around the chopstick or wooden spoon immediately, the oil is ready.
+Heat the oil to 350 F/182 C in a wok or deep-sided skillet or Dutch oven.
+To find out if the oil is hot enough, either test using a deep-fry thermometer or place a cooking chopstick or wooden spoon upright in the middle of the wok.
+The oil is ready when bubbles start forming around the chopstick or wooden spoon immediately.